nmshd/documentation/_docs_explore/22-security.md

 The Connector should be part of the organizations network, otherwise there would be privacy issues with unencrypted payload or third-parties being able to impersonate the organization.
 It acts a central integration point within the organization and thus can be easily kept up-to-date.
 In our opinion, this is a far better approach than to upgrade any business system with encryption and communication capabilities.

+# App Security

+The App is only communicating with its corresponding Backbone.

 # Communication Security

 Enmeshed uses the highest standards of encrypted communication.
 It is end-to-end encrypted by using public key cryptography between identities.
 Different keypairs for the identity, for each device and each contact are used to distinguish the different communication areas (technical, multi-factor or contractual).
 Where possible, random keys are used and shared securely.
 If a random key is not possible, derived keys from high-entropy master keys (not passwords) are used.
 Very first keys are exchanged over Key Exchange Protocols, so that as little key material as possible is shared.
 Please refer to the [Cryptography Section]({% link _docs_explore/62-cryptography.md %}) to get more information about the used algorithms, libraries and methodologies.